klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 - **Game Logic:**
   - Determining when the game is won or lost.
   - Handling game-over scenarios and displaying appropriate messages.

-By continuing to build on your application, you'll gain a deeper understanding of state management and component interaction in React.

 ---